hududed/pyControl/README.md

         Kapton Coordinates: under research.
         Quartz: under research.

 2. Calibrate the Laser power and monitor if patterning is done properly or not.
+(Solved).

+        laser_power.power=((power_in_csv_file-2.7979)/0.4639)/1000
+        This equation is used to calibrate the laser power, because the machine LightHouse Photonics doesn't exactly delivers the power         which it shows up in it's display.
+Some power loss occurs during propagation.

 3. Run experiments on many points of a sample to monitor time-out issues from ESP 300 (motion controller) and solve them if it shows up.
  (Time out issues solved)